psilDave/Python-Training/Part 1/README.md

 # GUESSING GAME

-This is a simple game with python fundamentals.
+This is a simple game developed with python fundamentals.
 This idea was suggested by the course [Python 3 parte 1: Introdução à nova versão da linguagem](https://cursos.alura.com.br/course/python-3-introducao-a-nova-versao-da-linguagem).
 I made some changes to the code, but the essential idea is shown in the course.
 Error and exception handling is not implemented.

 ## HOW TO PLAY ?